Mohamed Salah is a phenomenon.

 He squandered scoring opportunities on a weekly basis and earned the nickname ‘Chance Killer’ among his team-mates.

-And so the coaches put him on a special training regime to improve his efficiency in front of goal.
+The coaches put him on a special training regime to improve his efficiency in front of goal.

 Salah trained with veteran striker Alexander Frei and learned how to place his shots in the corners.